oracle/rwloadsim/rwl/src/SOURCES.md

 ## Things that could/should have been done differently

 If I had not initially thought that it would be useful to re-order identifiers (alphabetically) to allow faster lookup, several things would have been easier.
-As it is now, there is lots of code that is prepared to allow change of identifier numbers, and that never happen.
+As it is now, there is lots of code that is prepared to allow change of identifier numbers, and that will never happen.
 If identifiers were given a fixed entry in the identifier array from the start, all that code would not be necessary.

 Stack frames were also not considered initially, and they could also be smarter implemented.
 One suggestion would be that positive identifier numbers would be indexes to the array, and negative would be indexes to the stack.
+This however would be complicated in the current code where different negative values rather than array entries mean different types of errors.

-The short-circuit operators on the execution stack (e.g. "a and b()" does not call b() if a is false) was also not planned originally, so that code is awful.
+The short-circuit operators on the execution stack (e.g. "a and b()" does not call b() if a is false) was also not planned originally, so that code is awful as it needs to break the otherwise strict implementation of the execution stack.

 The idea that code is either executed immediately or is stored in the code array should also not have been there.
 It would be nicer to always have separate compile and execute steps.